Olbia Costa Smeralda Airport

-Olbia Costa Smeralda Airport (Aeroporto di Olbia-Costa Smeralda) (IATA: OLB, ICAO: LIEO) is an airport in Olbia, Sardinia.
+Olbia-Costa Smeralda-Prince Karim Aga Khan IV Airport (Aeroporto di Olbia-Costa Smeralda) (IATA: OLB, ICAO: LIEO) is an airport in Olbia, Sardinia, Italy.
 It was the primary operating base for Italian airline Air Italy whose headquarters were located at the airport.
 It mostly handles seasonal holiday flights from destinations in Europe and is managed by Geasar S.p.A.

+Originally "Olbia Costa Smeralda Airport", was renamed in 2025 to Olbia-Costa Smeralda-Prince Karim Aga Khan IV Airport after the death of Karim Aga Khan IV on 4 February 2025.